 Why bring this compute capacity to the edge of the network?

 The main advantage is to improve the latency perceived by the consumer of this capacity.
 If instead of the hundreds or thousands of kilometres that the signal would have to travel to reach a traditional Data Centre, it only must travel a very short distance of a few kilometres, the latency is reduced to very low milliseconds.

 But is it really worth the effort to deploy multiple nodes to bring computing closer to end users?
 For some use cases, it certainly is.
 And this is where one of the most important lines of work begins: identifying the use cases that really need a very low latency value.

 In this line, at Telefónica we have been working for some time now with our customers and partners to identify these use cases that, only in an Edge Computing infrastructure, could happen.
 Many of them are the result of the most advanced lines of research and are still in a very preliminary stage.
-We can mention some of them, such as Augmented Reality, Industry 4.0, Image Recognition in real time, Gaming, Drone Management, etc. In future posts we will comment on some of the experiences and pilots in which Telefónica is participating.
+We can mention some of them, such as augmented reality, Smart Industry, image recognition in real time, gaming, drone management, etc.

 For this reason, Next Generation Networks (5G and Fibre) combined with Edge Computing are the winning option to optimally develop solutions that are sensitive to latency.